Hot off the Press

 “This book is warm!” observed a student, as she picked up a textbook at the bookstore at the University of Kansas, Lawrence.
 Little did the student know that, minutes earlier, the bookshelf had been empty while the textbook emerged from the Hewlett-Packard on-demand printing system recently installed at KU Bookstores.
 Kansas is one of three educational institutions participating in a pilot program to test uses for the technology.

 Using electronic files provided by the publisher, a trimmed and bound textbook—complete with a laminated cover—can typically print in about 10 minutes.
 “Students have the convenience of not waiting several days for a book to arrive, and we retain sales because we never run out of a certain title,” says Estella McCollum, director of KU Bookstores.
 The final product, she adds, appears indistinguishable from a copy shipped directly from the publisher.
+(For more about campus bookstore trends, see "Turn Over a New Page" in the December 2010 issue of Business Officer.)

 To house the on-demand system, McCollum borrowed space from KU's trade bookstore, located across the hall from the main bookstore.
 “Students have a hard enough time paying for course materials, let alone buying reading materials for personal interest, so our trade bookstore has been struggling to maintain sales volume,” says McCollum.
 “Turning part of the store into the print-on-demand center made the space more functional without changing its look and feel.”